jtgilbert/VBET-2/README.md

 ## Parameters

 - network: enter the path to the stream network shapefile.
 This can be e.g. the National Hydrologic Dataset (NHD), extracted from a DEM, or manually delineated by the user.
-- dem: enter the path to the DEM from which you wish to derive the valley bottom polygon.
+- dem: enter the path to the DEM from which you wish to derive the valley bottom polygon (.tif preferred).
 - out: enter a path and file name to store the valley bottom shapefile produced by the tool.
 - scratch: enter a path to a scratch workspace folder where temporary files will be stored.
 If the entered folder does not exist it will be created.
 - lg_da: enter a value (int) for a drainage area threshold above which the network will be considered 'large'.